Project Overview and Purpose

-The project is being constructed using a method called "design-build," which allows the design, environmental permitting, right-of-way acquisition, utility relocation and construction to take place at the same time under one contract.
+It is being built using a method called "design-build," which allows the design, construction and other aspects of the project to take place at the same time under one contract.

 This method reduces overall construction time, helps NCDOT avoid cost inflation, allows the contractor to make innovations that save taxpayers money, lessens environmental impact and alleviates driving delays for motorists.

 NCDOT completed a Final Environmental Impact Statement in December 2007, which provided details all of the possible options – referred to as alternatives –that were studied as part of the project as well as all of the impacts of each alternative.